pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 ### NewPOKTRollSDK

+_tl;dr Start a new stateful POKTRollSDK instance._

 `NewPOKTRollSDK` is the initializing function that returns a fully functional `POKTRollSDK` implementation given it's provided a valid `POKTRollSDKConfig` struct which contains the necessary information to build the dependencies of the `POKTRollSDK` implementation.

 ```go